Please read this important notice carefully as it affects your privacy and how we use information about you.

 Occasionally we may contact you with information we think may be of interest to you and you would expect to receive from a law firm such as legal updates, and details of legal services.
 If you prefer not to receive this material from us, please email us at firstname.lastname@example.org.

-Occasionally we may contact you with details of marketing events or competitions hosted by the Haddleton Legal usually by email.
-If you prefer not to receive promotional material from us in this way or at all, please email us at the address below (Contact Information).
-You may unsubscribe at any time.
+Occasionally we may contact you with details of marketing events or competitions hosted by the Haddleton Legal.
+If you prefer not to receive promotional material from us, please email us at the address below (Contact Information).

 We only keep your information for as long as is necessary.
 We have a Document Retention Policy which we refer to decide how long is necessary.